WarioWare: Touched!: Legacy

 The touchscreen and microphone-based gameplay first implemented in Touched! has become a recurring mechanic in the WarioWare series and is present in most subsequent titles.
 Many microgames featured in Touched! make appearances in WarioWare Gold.
 Touched! also marks the first appearance of the recurring WarioWare character Ashley, who has since appeared in WarioWare: Smooth Moves, WarioWare D.I.Y., Game & Wario and WarioWare Gold.
 Ashley has also made regular appearances in the Super Smash Bros. series; in Super Smash Bros.
 Brawl as a sticker and in Super Smash Bros. for Wii U and Nintendo 3DS as an assist trophy, wearable Mii outfit and trophy.
 She has also made cameo appearances in Nintendo Badge Arcade, Rhythm Heaven Megamix and Super Mario Maker.
-Versions of "Ashley's Song", which plays during Ashley's stage in Touched!, appear in Brawl and for Wii U and 3DS as selectable songs.
+Versions of "Ashley's Theme", which plays during Ashley's stage in Touched!, appear in Brawl and for Wii U and 3DS as selectable songs.
 "Mike's Song" also appears in Brawl.
 The songs can be played in both English and Japanese.